 Family responsibility leave policy

-An employee shall be entitled to three (3) days paid leave during each cycle of twelve (12) months of employment with Settlers Park.
+An employee shall be entitled to three (3) days paid family responsibility leave during each cycle of twelve (12) months of employment with Settlers Park.
 This could be taken with the birth or illness of a child or in the event of the death of the employee’s spouse, life partner, parent, adoptive parent, grandparent child , adopted child, grandchild or sibling.

 The employee shall notify Settlers Park of the event which necessitates the employee’s absence, as soon as possible.